BLSQ/VBR-template/country_pipelines/mali/initialize_vbr/README.md

 - **pipeline.py**: Main script orchestrating the extraction, cleaning, and saving of data.
 - **orgunit.py**: Contains the `Orgunit`, `GroupOrgUnits`, and `VBR` classes used to structure and serialize the simulation environment.
 - **toolbox.py**: Utility functions for saving/loading CSV, JSON, Parquet files, extracting datasets, calculating indicators, and handling dates.
+- **config.py**: Contains some of the the hard-coded constants used in the pipeline.

 ---